BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/cost-control.md

 ## TerminatePhase
 Sets the phase where the algorithm stops.

+**Remarks**
+When the recognition result is not desired, this parameter can be set to skip certain processing stages.

 ### As Json Parameter